learn-co-curriculum/dsc-css-code-along/README.md

 ## Code Along Instructions

-Open the [Pen][] in a separate broswer tab to follow the code along instructions.
+Open the [Pen][] in a separate browser tab to follow the code along instructions.

 ## Pen Screenshot